joel-alvarado/AudioVisualizer/README.md

 - Using different number keys, you can visualize the music in different ways:
     - 1: Rectangle Height Visualizer
     - 2: Circle Radius Visualizer
-    - 3: Rectangle Width Visualizer (to be implemented)
+    - 3: Rectangle Width Visualizer
-    - 4: Custom Visualizer (to be implemented)
+    - 4: Custom Visualize

 # Classes
 This project contains two classes that should be of your concern: ofApp and AudioVisualizer.